• Home

 Create OmniFocus tasks for new starred emails on Gmail

-OmniFocus price: OmniFocus for Mac starts at $49.99 after a 14-day trial.
-The Pro version, which allows you to customize the sidebar with your own views among other features, costs $99.00.
-The iPhone and iPad version starts at $49.99 and also offers a 14-day free trial.
+OmniFocus price: The universal version of OmniFocus starts at $74.99 after a 14-day trial.
+The Pro version, which allows you to customize the sidebar with your own views among other features, costs $149.99.
+The web version is extra and starts at $4.99/month.
 Alternatively, you can subscribe to all versions starting at $9.99/month.

 Best simple Mac to-do list app for Apple-only users